 Justified in that the songs on the album were written for Peter Steele's previous band Carnivore, who were a thrash band.
 This is also why the sound of the album is so raw.
 Type O Negative would become known for their clean sound quality (rare in metal) later on.

 Nickelback's debut Curb and the follow-up album The State were a far cry from the Post-Grunge Pop-Rock sound that they're famous for.
-Those albums were much more in the vein of Godsmack as they were much heavier and Chad Kroeger's vocal style was much louder with a lot more screaming.
+Those albums were much more in the vein of Godsmack as they were much heavier with more of an alt-metal/hard rock sound and Chad Kroeger's vocal style was much louder with a lot more screaming.
 It wasn't until Silver Side Up that Nickelback found their signature sound.

 The Spinto Band had a lot of self-released albums full of Ween-inspiredNeoclassical Punk Zydeco Rockabilly; by the time they got signed they whittled down their influences to something more coherent.
 From their 2006 album Nice And Nicely Done and on, their style can basically be summed up as a mix of indie, New Wave, and Power Pop.
 Earlier albums like Digital Summer (New Wave Techno Pop) jump from trippy instrumentals to ska to novelty rap.